arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 See our [feature docs](https://background-jobs.arcus-azure.net/) for more information on our available functionality.

 ## Scripting
 The [scripting repository](https://github.com/arcus-azure/arcus.scripting) has received various updates.
 From Azure API Management to Azure SQL databases to Azure DevOps integrations.
-This repository has always be a place where many things come together.
-Repeated tasks in CI build pipelines are local development.
+This repository has always been a place where many things come together.
+Repeated tasks in CI build pipelines or local development, for example.
 The library was used more this year, which lead to great new ideas and functionality:
 * Capability to upload private/public certificate to Azure API Management
 * Capability to upload schema's/maps (transformations) into Azure Integration Account
 * Capability to run SQL migration with semantic versioning